The Role of External Representatives

 How often does an ER have to report to the OBC?

-Each OBC will determine the appropriate reporting schedule for its ERs, noting that the OBC shall provide an annual report to IEEE SA BOG and SASB.
+Each OBC will determine the appropriate reporting schedule for its ERs, noting that the OBC shall provide an annual report to IEEE SA BOG.